gertingold/tools4scicomp/manuscript/profiling.rst

 out where most of the compute time is spent and what we can do to improve the situation.
 Before doing so, let us get a general idea of how the code works.

-First, we need to decompose the initial wave function into the basis functions.
-The initial wave function is the Gaussian defined in the function ``psi0`` in lines 41-43.
-The integration is carried out very simply according to the trapezoidal rule as defined in function ``trapezoidal`` in lines 34-39.
+The initial wave function is the Gaussian defined in the function ``psi0`` in lines 40-42.
 Everything related to the basis functions is collected in the class ``InfiniteWell``.
-During the instantiation, we have to define the total width of the well ``width``, the number of basis states ``nbase``, and the number of integration points ``nint`` to be used when determining the coefficients.
-The value of the eigenfunction corresponding to eigenvalue ``n`` at position ``x`` is obtained by means of the method ``eigenfunction`` defined in line 14-17.
+During the instantiation, we define the initial wave function ``psi0``, the total width of the well ``width``, the number of basis states ``nbase``, and the number of integration points ``nint`` to be used when determining the coefficients.
+The expansion coefficients of the initial state are determined in ``get_coeffs`` defined in lines 19-25 and called from line
+12. The value of the eigenfunction corresponding to eigenvalue ``n`` at position ``x`` is obtained by means of the method ``eigenfunction`` defined in line 14-17.
+The integration is carried out very simply according to the trapezoidal rule as defined in function ``trapezoidal`` in lines 33-38.
-Whenever the wave function at a given point ``x`` and a given time ``t`` is to be calculated, method ``psi`` defined in lines 26-32 first checks whether the coefficients have already been determined.
-Otherwise, they are calculated by means of the method ``get_coeffs`` defined in lines 19-24.
-In line 28, we have for simplicity hardcoded the function for the initial state.
-The code from line 45 to the end serves to calculate the time evolution and to render the image shown in :numref:`carpet`.
+The wave function at a given point ``x`` and a given time ``t`` is calculated by method ``psi`` defined in lines 27-31.
+The code from line 44 to the end serves to calculate the time evolution and to render the image shown in :numref:`carpet`.

 In this version of the code, we deliberately do not make use of NumPy except to obtain the image.
 Of course, NumPy would provide a significant speedup right away and one would probably never write the code in the way shown here.
 But it provides a good starting point to learn about run-time analysis.
 Where does the code spend most of its time?

 To address this question, we make use of the ``cProfile`` module contained in the Python standard library.
 Among the various ways of using this module, we choose